encode/starlette/docs/middleware.md

 #### `Scope` types

-As we mention, the scope holds the information about the connection.
+As we mentioned, the scope holds the information about the connection.
 There are three types of `scope`s:

 - [`lifespan`](https://asgi.readthedocs.io/en/latest/specs/lifespan.html#scope) is a special type of scope that is used for the lifespan of the ASGI application.
 - [`http`](https://asgi.readthedocs.io/en/latest/specs/www.html#http-connection-scope) is a type of scope that is used for HTTP requests.
 - [`websocket`](https://asgi.readthedocs.io/en/latest/specs/www.html#websocket-connection-scope) is a type of scope that is used for WebSocket connections.